bcocherell/GettingAndCleaningDataCourseProject/CodeBook.md

 ## Code Book

 Data for this project comes from accelerometer and gyroscope 3-axial raw signals.
-Time domain signals were captured at a constant rate of 50 Hz (corresponding to columns that start with 'Time.Domain').
+Time domain signals were captured at a constant rate of 50 Hz (corresponding to variables that start with 'Time.Domain').
 They were then filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (corresponding to columns labelled 'Body' and 'Gravity', respectively) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (corresponding to variables labelled 'Body' and 'Gravity', respectively) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (columns labelled 'Jerk.Signal'.)
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (columns labelled 'Magnitude'.)
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (variables labelled 'Jerk.Signal'.)
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (variables labelled 'Magnitude'.)

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals.
-(Note: columns are labelled 'Frequency.Domain' to indicate frequency domain signals.)
+(Note: variables are labelled 'Frequency.Domain' to indicate frequency domain signals.)

 - 'X', 'Y', and 'Z' are used to denote the 3-axial signals in the X, Y and Z directions.
 - Mean and SD (standard deviation) values are estimated for each category.

+Note:
+- Subject range is from 1 to 30
+- All other numeric values have a range from -1 to 1

-### List of columns returned by run_analysis function (each an overall average for each activity and subject):
+### List of variables returned by run_analysis function (each an overall average for each activity and subject):

 Activity
 Subject